"THE BRAVERY PROGRAM"

 • The workshop will be hands on and it is designed to address common problems that dog owners face in everyday life

 You don’t need to have any prerequisites to attend this course, the only thing you need is an open mind that is curious and would like to grow. ;)

-I called it PACT, because every dog owner (consciously or unconsciously) enters into a pact with their dog when they enter a relationship with it.
+I called it PACT MODEL, because every dog owner (consciously or unconsciously) enters into a pact with their dog when they enter a relationship with it.
 Kind of like a marriage.
-And that makes you, the dog trainer, their relationship counsellor, who reminds them of the pact and that they need to be there in good and in bad times.
 PACT is an abbreviation and stands for: Present Moment, Acceptance, Commitment and Take Action and the goal is to strengthen the human-canine relationship.
 The goal of the THE PACT MODEL is to help the human at the end of the lead achieve their training goals quicker and more efficiently, and consequently, help the human-canine couple maximize their potential.